fedoretsvadym/WeatherReader/readme.md

 Api endpoint:
 http://0.0.0.0:8000/temperature/?day=2024-01-23

-Headers (can be edited in .env file) :
+Headers (x-token value can be edited in .env file, but this value is a MUST for now) :
 {
     x-token: TSpDX?y8o-nNPtDtUw=2aL3OAsi?bBdA
 }